lunchboxer/spelling-master/src/lib/level3-glossary.md

 sharp
 : Having a very thin and potentially cutting edge.
 "Be careful, that knife is very sharp!"

-she'd
+she’d
 : She would or she had.
-"She'd like to visit Paris someday."
+"She’d like to visit Paris someday."

-she'll
+she’ll
 : She will.
-"She'll be here soon, I'm sure."
+"She’ll be here soon, I’m sure."

-she's
+she’s
 : She is.
-"She's my best friend."
+"She’s my best friend."

 shirt
 : Garment for the upper body.
 "He buttoned his dress shirt."